johnae/whynot/README.md

 ---

-*Built with Rust, powered by notmuch, inspired by the desire to have some nice things.*
+*Built with Rust 🦀, powered by notmuch 📧, designed for people who want nice things ✨*

+**Ready for daily use - try both the web and terminal interfaces!**